-This easy to make, healthy, gluten free Skinny Zoodle Alfredo is a lighter, though equally delicious alternative to traditional Alfredo sauce.
+This easy to make, gluten free Healthy No Cream Alfredo Sauce with Zoodles is a lighter, though equally delicious alternative to traditional Alfredo sauce.

-This Skinny Zoodle Alfredo, made without butter or cream or even flour, is my first recipe of the year!
+This Healthy No Cream Alfredo Sauce with Zoodles, made without butter or cream or even flour, is my first recipe of the year!
 January is a good month for cutting back on calories and eating more of what's good for us, such as vegetables.
 It’s the perfect time to start cooking lighter and healthier.

 I am sure I’ve said this before but using a spiralizer is such an easy and fun way of including more vegetables in your diet.
 Despite having made quite a few ‘spiralized’ dishes I still find it astonishing just how convenient this little tool is.
 For example, my root vegetable noodles nests take only 15 minutes to prepare, and that’s including the peeling as well as spirilizing!
 Using sparalized, rather than mashed, potatoes in this turkey shepherds pie saved lots of preparation time.
-The spiralizer is easy to use and in my experience spirilizing often takes less time than chopping.
+The spiralizer is easy to use and in my experience making vegetable spaghetti often takes less time than chopping.

 Not to mention the huge aesthetic appeal of spiralized ingredients!

 So even though this recipe involves a vegetable it doesn't involve any chopping.
-You can make this dish in as little as 10 minutes, which means it’s an ideal food on the go.
-Quick, healthy and delicious!
+You can make this dish in as little as 10 minutes, so it’s an ideal healthy dish on the go.
+Quick, easy and delicious!

 Alfredo sauce is typically made with a generous amount of calorific ingredients.
 These include cream (often the heavy kind), butter and lots of parmesan for a rich and creamy consistency.

-My Skinny Zoodle Alfredo offers a lighter, though equally delicious alternative.
+My healthy Alfredo sauce offers a lighter, though equally delicious alternative.
 I used a combination of semi-skimmed milk, naturally low in fat ricotta, a bit of parmesan and an egg yolk.
 The sauce is creamy (without being too thick) and there is no need to add flour.
-So it’s gluten free too!
+So it's gluten free too!

 When making the sauce it is crucial NOT to allow it to boil.
-The sauce should be heated up until hot but take it off the heat before it starts boiling (if it’s allowed to boil it will curdle).
+The sauce should be heated through but take it off the heat before it starts boiling (if it's allowed to boil it will curdle).